Facility Search Criteria Help

 Compliance Monitoring Activity By Statute (All Media Programs)

 Search by the environmental statute under which the compliance monitoring activity was conducted.
-Hold down the CTRL key to select more than one statute.
+Use the dropdown to select more than one statute.

 Compliance Monitoring Activity Type (Wastewater, Hazardous Waste)